Alden Hathaway: In Pennsylvania

 In 1981, Hathaway was elected bishop coadjutor of the Episcopal Diocese of Pittsburgh on the fifth ballot.
 He was consecrated as Bishop of Pittsburgh in 1983 and served until his retirement in 1997.

 Achievements

 During his early years, 1962–1980, Hathaway established the Mental Health Clinic in Logan County, Ohio; served on the Michigan State Governor's Conference on Student Leadership and the advisory board for Planned Parenthood of Northern Virginia, and was an instructor of religion and ethics at Madeira School in Virginia.

 In the midst of controversy surrounding the Vietnam War, he was challenged to heal the divisive wounds of a church in Springfield, Virginia.
-In the process, he was himself transformed with personal renewal and strengthened in his faith of God and successfully brought about the spiritual transformation of the parish that built a vibrant and productive ministry of witness and outreach.
+In the process, he was himself transformed and strengthened in his faith of God and successfully brought about the spiritual transformation of the parish that built a productive ministry of witness and outreach.

 In the mid-1970s, Hathaway became involved with a group of conservative evangelical clergy and lay leaders in the establishment of Trinity Episcopal School for Ministry in Ambridge, Pennsylvania.